-In addition to the dramatic pileups that make the evening news, smaller accidents involving three, four, or five cars happen across the country every day.
-Because of the large number of vehicles involved in these accidents, establishing fault can be tricky.
-Here are the guidelines for determining fault for multi-vehicle pileups in Texas:
+In addition to the dramatic pileups that make the evening news, smaller accidents involving three, four, or five cars happen across the state of Texas every day.
+Because many vehicles are involved in these accidents, establishing fault is tricky.

-Chain-reaction accidents are complicated because there are so many variables at play.
-In most rear-end collisions, the driver of the car that slams into the rear end of another vehicle is at fault.
+With so many variables at play, chain-reaction accidents are complicated.
+In most rear-end collisions, the driver of the car that slams into the back of another vehicle is at fault.
 In a multi-vehicle pileup, however, any driver can be at fault.
 In fact, more than one driver is often held accountable.

-To determine fault for a multi-vehicle pileup, investigators will try to determine who was negligent.
-Negligence is defined as the failure to exercise the care that a reasonable or prudent person would in the circumstances.
-The following are the most common negligent actions that lead to multi-vehicle car accidents.
+To establish fault for a multi-vehicle pileup, investigators will try to determine the negligent party.
+Negligence is defined as the failure to exercise the care that a reasonable or prudent person would in the same circumstances.
+These are the most common negligent actions that lead to multi-vehicle car accidents:

-- Distracted Driving – Several actions fall under the definition of distracted driving, including texting, putting on makeup, talking to someone else in the car, or anything else that takes your attention away from the road.
+- Distracted Driving: Several actions fall under the definition of distracted driving, including texting, putting on makeup, talking to someone in the car, or anything else that takes your attention away from the road.

-- Reckless Driving – Reckless driving involves any maneuvers a driver makes that may be considered reckless under the driving conditions.
-For example, driving the speed limit when the roads are icy may be considered reckless driving since most reasonable drivers would proceed slowly in such poor conditions.
+- Reckless Driving: Reckless driving involves any maneuvers a driver makes that may be considered reckless under certain road conditions.
+For example, driving the speed limit when the roads are icy may be considered reckless since most reasonable drivers would proceed slowly in such poor conditions.

-- Disobeying Traffic Laws – Running a red light and speeding are examples of disobeying traffic laws that often lead to chain reaction collisions.
+- Disobeying Traffic Laws: Running a red light and speeding are examples of disobeying traffic laws that often lead to chain reaction accidents.

-- Driving Under the Influence – Driving under the influence of any substance may be considered negligent, even if the substance is prescribed.
+- Driving Under the Influence of Drugs or Alcohol: Driving under the influence of any substance may be considered negligent, even if the substance is prescribed.
 Drugs and alcohol are common contributors to multi-vehicle accidents.

-Establishing negligence is important when determining who is at fault in a pileup.
-For this reason, negligence is often a matter of great scrutiny and debate.
+Establishing negligence is important when determining fault in a pileup.
+For this reason, it is often a matter of great scrutiny and debate.

-It takes a perfect storm to create a massive pileup, which means that several drivers may be at fault.
-When this happens, attorneys and insurance agents determine—and sometimes fight over – how much each individual is at fault.
-One driver may be deemed to be 70 percent at fault, whereas another driver may only get 30 percent of the blame, depending on the role each played in causing the accident.
+Only a perfect storm creates a massive pileup, so several drivers may be at fault.
+When this happens, attorneys and insurance agents determine—and sometimes fight over—the fault of each individual.
+It may be determined that one driver is 70 percent at fault and another only 30 percent depending on the role each played in causing the accident.